-G Protein-Independent Signaling through CXCR4.
-Similar to the majority of GPCRs, CXCR4 can also be regulated by $\beta$ -arrestins at a number of levels, including CXCR4 internalization, G protein signaling, and chemotaxis.
+Like the majority of GPCRs, CXCR4 can also be regulated by β -arrestins at a number of levels, including CXCR4 internalisation, G protein signalling and chemotaxis.

-Following activation of a receptor, G protein-coupled receptor kinases (GRKs) phosphorylate the intracellular side of the receptor, resulting in the recruitment of $\beta$ -arrestins-1/2 and subsequent internalization of the receptor through clathrin-coated pits.
-Interestingly, coexpression of CXCR4 with $\beta$ -arrestin-2 notably increased internalization of CXCR4 upon CXCL12 stimulation in contrast to $\beta$ -arrestin-1.
-However, this difference disappeared when GRK2 was overexpressed, suggesting that $\beta$ -arrestin-1-mediated internalization highly depends on the phosphorylation state of CXCR4 (Cheng et al., 2000).
+Following activation of a receptor, G protein-coupled receptor kinases (GRKs) phosphorylate the intracellular side of the receptor resulting in the recruitment of β -arrestins-1/2 and subsequent internalisation of the receptor through clathrin-coated pits.
+Interestingly, co-expression of CXCR4 with β -arrestin-2 notably increased internalisation of CXCR4 upon CXCL12 stimulation in contrast to β -arrestin-1.
+However, this difference disappeared when GRK2 was overexpressed, suggesting that β -arrestin-1-mediated internalisation highly depends on the phosphorylation state of CXCR4 (Cheng et al., 2000).

-Several studies have shown that the arrestins attenuate G protein signaling.
-In human embryonic kidney 293 (HEK293) cells, overexpression of CXCR4 with either $\beta$ -arrestin reduced inhibition of cAMP production in response to CXCL12, indicating that both $\beta$ -arrestin-1 and -2 play an important role in signaling regulation (Cheng et al., 2000).
-In accordance with this, using endogenous levels of CXCR4, lymphocytes isolated from $\beta$ -arrestin-2 knockout mice showed a decreased desensitization and enhanced G protein coupling to CXCR4 (Fong et al., 2002).
-This attenuating effect on G protein signaling could be abolished by truncating the C terminus of the receptor, revealing a functional interaction of the receptor's C terminus with the arrestin.
-However, receptor internalization and extracellular signal-regulated kinase (ERK) activation were not affected, suggesting that a different region of CXCR4, in addition to the C terminus, is involved in the binding of these proteins with a different functional role (Cheng et al., 2000).
-This other region appears to be the intracellular loop 3 of the receptor, as it was also first described by Wu et al. (1997) and Cheng et al. (2000).
-Overall, $\beta$ -arrestins appear to regulate CXCR4 signaling through at least two different and independent interacting regions on the receptor (Cheng et al., 2000).
-In accordance, the presence of mutations or truncations in the C terminus of CXCR4 is the cause of a rare congenital disease named warts, hypogammaglobulinemia, immunodeficiency, and myelokathexis syndrome (Hernandez et al., 2003; Balabanian et al., 2005b; Luo et al., 2017).
+Several studies show that the arrestins attenuate G protein signalling.
+In human embryonic kidney 293 (HEK293) cells, overexpression of CXCR4 with either β-arrestins reduced inhibition of cAMP production in response to CXCL12, indicating that both β-arrestin-1 and -2 play an important role in signalling regulation (Cheng et al., 2000).
+In accordance with this, using endogenous levels of CXCR4, lymphocytes isolated from β-arrestin-2 knock-out mice showed a decreased desensitisation and enhanced G protein coupling to CXCR4 (Fong et al., 2002).
+This attenuating effect on G protein signalling could be abolished by truncating the C-terminus of the receptor, revealing a functional interaction of the receptor's C-terminus with the arrestin.
+However, receptor internalisation and ERK activation were not affected, suggesting that a different region of CXCR4, in addition to the C-terminus, is involved in the binding of these proteins with a different functional role (Cheng et al., 2000).
+This other region appears to be the ICL-3 of the receptor, as it was also first described in Wu et al. (Wu et al., 1997; Cheng et al., 2000).
+Overall, β-arrestins appear to regulate CXCR4 signalling through at least two different and independent interacting regions on the receptor (Cheng et al., 2000).
+In accordance, the presence of mutations or truncations in the C-terminus of CXCR4 are the cause of a rare congenital disease named WHIM syndrome (or Warts, Hypogammaglobulinemia, Immunodeficiency, and Myelokathexis syndrome) (Hernandez et al., 2003; Balabanian et al., 2005b; Luo et al., 2017).

-Last, $\beta$ -arrestin-2 also plays a key role in CXCR4/CXCL12-mediated chemotaxis of HeLa cells, enhancing the chemotactic efficacy of the ligand mainly through the p38 mitogen-activated protein kinase pathway (Sun et al., 2002).
+Lastly, β-arrestin-2 also plays a key role in CXCR4/CXCL12-mediated chemotaxis of HeLa cells, enhancing the chemotactic efficacy of the ligand mainly through the p38 mitogen-activated protein kinases (MAPK) pathway (Sun et al., 2002).